-BUSD 801 Doctoral Dissertation I
+BUSD 801 Comprehensive Exam/Doctoral Dissertation I

 1 hour.
-An extended examination and analysis of a significant research question in the student's area of concentration.
+Student will take their comprehensive examination and/or conduct an extended examination and analysis of a significant research question in the student's area of concentration.
 The dissertation includes an introduction, literature review, methodology, discussion, and conclusion with recommendations.
 School of Business faculty must approve all dissertation proposals.
 Includes an oral defense before the student's faculty dissertation committee.